 Study design and patient selection

-This study is a prospective observational study approved by Memorial Sloan Kettering Cancer Centers (MSK) Institutional Review Board (IRB; 14-251).
+This study is a prospective observational study approved by Memorial Sloan Kettering Cancer Center’s (MSK) Institutional Review Board (IRB; #14-251).
 Patient informed consents were obtained as per IRB protocol and samples were anonymized.
 Overall, 21 patients with biopsy-confirmed EBC screened over an eight-month period (04/2015-12/2015) were initially included; one patient withdrew from study.
 All patients were diagnosed with stage IIB-III EBC and were candidates to receive NST.
 Tumor specimens were subjected to central review by a board-certified breast pathologist (F.P.) to determine the histologic type, grade and receptor status.
 Hormonal receptor (HR), including estrogen receptor (ER) and progesterone receptor (PR), and HER2 status were assessed by immunohistochemistry (IHC), and HER2 fluorescence in situ hybridization (FISH), according to the American Society of Clinical Oncology (ASCO)/ College of American Pathologists (CAP) testing guidelines22,23.
 Tumors were classified as HR-positive/HER2-negative defined as ER IHC >1% and/or PR IHC >1% and HER2 IHC 0/1+ or 2+ without gene amplification by FISH, HER2-positive defined as HER2 IHC 3+ or 2+ with gene amplification by FISH, regardless of the ER status and triple-negative defined as lacking ER, PR and HER2 expression.
 Clinical data, including demographic information, clinical staging, type of NST, surgical staging, and follow-up were extracted from the electronic medical records from the date of patient consent.

 Sample collection and processing

 Tissue samples from the primary tumor were collected at the time of initial biopsy.
-In patients with residual disease after NST, a post-treatment sample was obtained. pCR was defined as the absence of residual invasive cancer from hematoxylin and eosin stained surgically resected breast specimen and all sampled regional lymph nodes following completion of NST (i.e ypT0/T is ypN0 in the current AJCC staging system), according to the current guidelines1.
+In patients with residual disease after NST, a post-treatment sample was obtained. pCR was defined as the absence of residual invasive cancer from hematoxylin and eosin stained surgically resected breast specimen and all sampled regional lymph nodes following completion of NST (i.e. ypT0/T is ypN0 in the current AJCC staging system), according to the current guidelines1.

 Serial peripheral blood samples were collected from each patient prior to start, during and after completion of NST in two Streck cell-free DNA blood collection tubes (BCT; Streck, La Vista, NE).
 Blood was processed and cfDNA extracted using the QIAsymphony SP system (Qiagen), quantified, and stored following validated standard operating procedures at MSK’s cfDNA extraction laboratory in the Department of Pathology and Laboratory Medicine, as previously described24.